rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/deque/deque.md

-**Other Info:** Dart queues are actually double ended queues (deques), which means they can be accessed equally from either end, and can therefore be used to implement both stack and queue behaviour.
+**Extra Info:** Dart queues are actually double ended queues (deques), which means they can be accessed equally from either end, and can therefore be used to implement both stack and queue behaviour.